dragsbruh/ruider/README.md

 $
 ```

-**NOTE:** I lost most of my history when fixing some stuff but yeah, you wont.
+**NOTE:** I lost most of my history when fixing some stuff, but yeah, you won't.

 ```shell
 $ ruider -f